Table of Contents

 When the Digital Leadership experts segment customers, we spend as many resources as necessary to understand the Jobs to be Done for each target audience.
 This is an essential element of customer segmentation analysis.

-Jobs to be Done can be described a number of ways, but we like to focus on two varieties of jobs, the functional jobs and the emotional jobs.
+Jobs to be Done can be described in a number of ways, but we like to focus on two varieties of jobs, functional jobs and emotional jobs.

 Customers Value Proposition